kyle-west/dragon-router/README.md

 prefixed with the text before the `*` character.

 The `?` postfix (e.g. `/your/:route?`) allows that section of the route to be optional.
-Unlike [Derived Subpaths](#derived-subpaths), these section values are evaluated in the final callback of the middleware pipeline.
+If you want to have the router automatically populate an optional section with data, see [Derived Subpaths](#derived-subpaths) below.

-### Derived Subpaths
+## Derived Subpaths

-A `DerivedSubpath` allows for a route to specify default values derived from a given callback.
+A `DerivedSubpath` allows for a route to specify default values for an optional path.
+These are derived from a given callback.
 The callback for the DerivedSubpath can return an `async` object or a `String`.
-This is especially useful for forwarding to fully qualified paths in your app.
+This is especially useful for automatically redirecting to fully qualified paths in your app.

 Here is an example: